-Symptoms Of An Infected Tooth?
+Know the Symptoms Of An Infected Tooth

 As with many health problems, this one will not go away on its own.
 Without a root canal, you run the risk of having an abscess at the tooth’s root.
 Eventually, your tooth will die.

-Getting a Root Canal
+Get a Root Canal When Needed

 Root canals are no more painful than getting a cavity filled.
-Dr. Cavendish begins by using local anesthesia.
+Dr. Matthew Cavendish begins by using local anesthesia.
 Then a small hole is made in the tooth.
 The infected pulp is gently and carefully removed.
 Laser dentistry treatments help sanitize the canal.
 On a second appointment, the space left behind by the removed pulp is filled with gutta-percha.
 This is heated slightly so it expands and fully fills the space.
 Finally, the tooth is sealed by an inlay or onlay and a dental crown.
 When all’s said and done, your tooth will be healthy and pain-free.